 WHAT IS A CHANGEMAKER?

-I have spent three years travelling around the world meeting and interviewing 200 changemakers for Generation Share, an extraordinary book that tells the awe-inspiring stories of the remarkable people who are saving and transforming lives by building the Sharing Economy.
+I have spent three years travelling, meeting and interviewing 200 changemakers worldwide for Generation Share, a ground-breaking book, cited top isolation read for a positive future by Forbes, that tells the awe-inspiring stories of the remarkable innovators and disruptors who are transforming lives and the planet by building a caring, Sharing Economy.

 I set out to discover and bring to public attention the stories of the people behind the 21st Century phenomenon that is changing the way we think, live and do business.
-But over the course of three years, I’ve learned that there are characteristics that set these trailblazers apart.
-I’ve discovered that despite hailing from diverse backgrounds, genders, religions, communities, geographies and classes, some are social entrepreneurs, community leaders, innovators, teachers, business people or simply individuals striving to make change, that there are 6 character traits that define the anatomy of a changemaker.
-These are:
+But over the course of three years, I’ve learned that there are characteristics that set these changemaker trailblazers apart.

 SHARE: changemakers are sharers; they are collaborative, team players who see abundance and understand that by sharing access and resources, everyone benefits.